laurabravo97/dynamic_functional_connectivity_analysis/README.md

 # Dynamic Functional Connectivity Analysis of resting-state fMRI data

-Jupyter Notebook (Python) script to obtain dynamic functional connectivity metrics, after using a sliding window approach and plots using plotly (code available, but interactive plots don't displayed on github).
+Jupyter Notebook (Python) script to obtain dynamic functional connectivity metrics after conducting a sliding window approach, and interactive plots using plotly.

-Indices obtained:

-a) average of the Pearson's z-transformed correlation coefficient between two seeds (anterior and posterior rTPJ) across the set of sliding windows.
-b) variability of these connectivity values (SD) across windows.

 Five connectivity states were obatined: high negative, moderate negative, low-uncorrelated, moderate positive, high positive.
-Indices to classify these different states of brain connectivity (i.e. connectivity patterns) were obtained:
+Three connectivity state indices were obtained:

 a) proportion of windows in each state
 b) Mean Dwell Time (MDT) in each state